ReddixT/raspberry-docker-compose/README.md

 sudo pip3 install docker-compose
 ```
 ## Create Docker Stack
+1. Update `<VARIABLES>` in docker-compose.yml
-1. Create a directory including the docker compose file.
+2. Create a directory including the docker compose file.
 The directory name will be the stack name
-2. Run this command
+3. Run this command
 ```bash
 docker compose up -d
 ```